 Sabrina is currently reading Arts Policy and Management MA at Birkbeck University.

-Tonique has been working with Creative Futures for 6 years.
+Tonique has been working with Creative Futures since 2013.
 She started off as a volunteer and now works closely on the Building Stronger Community Families project, supporting families and encouraging mums and dads to attend the drop-ins.
 She enjoys working with the team, meeting new families and seeing the benefits they get from these groups.